 A freshman-entry Occupational Therapy student is classified as an undergraduate student for the first four years, and as a graduate student in the fifth year.
 As a five year program please be aware that as you progress through the program your student status will change and that may have an impact on some forms of financial aid.
 Please contact the Office of Financial Aid with your specific questions regarding financial aid.

-Academic Progression Policies (BS Healthcare Studies/ MS Occupational Therapy)
+Academic Progression Policies (BS Healthcare Administration and Public Health/ MS Occupational Therapy)

 In order to remain enrolled and progress in the Occupational Therapy program, a student must meet the following requirements: